hellgrenj/Rumpel/readme.md

 **Docker**:   https://hub.docker.com/r/hellgrenj/rumpel.
 ...
 Or build from source to target any platform dotnet supports.

+**breaking change!**
+v0.3.0 has one (1) breaking change.
+The command *--validate-contract* has been replaced with the command *--verify-contract*.

 ## Use

 Record a consumer-driven contract against a known and reproducible state of the API and system under test (SUT).
-Use the created contract to validate that the API still works for this specific consumer when making changes to the API.
-Make sure you validate against the same SUT-state as you recorded against.
+Use the created contract to verify that the API still works for this specific consumer when making changes to the API.
+Make sure you verify against the same SUT-state as you recorded against.

 You can also use the contract on the consumer side to mock the provider in local development.
 In this mode Rumpel will validate the consumer requests, making sure that the consumer upholds its end of the contract.

 ### tldr
 ``./Rumpel --record-contract --target-api=http://localhost:8080 --contract-name=msA-msB``
-``./Rumpel --validate-contract --contract-path=./contracts/msA-msB.rumpel.contract.json``
+``./Rumpel --verify-contract --contract-path=./contracts/msA-msB.rumpel.contract.json``
 ``./Rumpel --mock-provider --contract-path=./contracts/msA-msB.rumpel.contract.json``
 ### Rumpel can do **3** things:
  1. **Record a contract** (i.e turning your implicit contract into an explicit one).